 Regarding the ‘Call-to-action’ button text, the best text for lead generation ads is “Learn More”.

 The final step is to scroll down to the ‘Destination’ section, and insert the link to your landing page.

 After finishing the setup of the first ad, go back to the navigation tree on the left side panel.
 Press the “...” button next to the ad’s name, and then duplicate the ad up to 4 times for a total of up to 5 ads.

-Exchange the images on the duplicated ads with other creative image or video variations that you have planned, and name the ads appropriately:
+Exchange the images on the duplicated ads with other creative variations:

-Your first ad-set and its ads are all set up.
+Your first ad-set is now all set up.

-After finishing your first ad-set, you can duplicate this ad-set 3 times for a total of 4 ad sets, using the same “Duplicate” button covered just previously.
+After finishing your first ad-set, you can duplicate the ad-set 3 times for a total of 4 ad sets, using the same “Duplicate” button covered just previously.